OliviaWang90/FASP/README.md

 ## How to cite FASP
 The FASP Fiji plugin is based on algorithm introduced in our following paper which is submitted and under review:

-Yinxue Wang, Guilai Shi, David J. Miller, Yizhi Wang, Congchao Wang, Gerard Broussard, Yue Wang, Lin Tian, and Guoqiang Yu.
-"Automated functional analysis of astrocytes from chronic time-lapse calcium imaging data."
-Submitted.
+Wang, Yinxue, et al. "Automated functional analysis of astrocytes from chronic time-lapse calcium imaging data."
+Frontiers in neuroinformatics 11 (2017): 48.

 ## Tutorial
 Please see user manual.